Minneapolis Gang Member Sheds Light On Turf Wars: 'Death Keeps It Going'

 “I just want to get the message out to the gang members: Just leave it alone, bro,” he said.
 “It’s not gonna go well.
 It’s not gonna go well at all, you know what I’m saying?
 You’re either gonna end up dead or in jail.”

-We learned the thieves will sell the cars for parts or use them in other crimes and then crash them as they ditch the vehicles for new ones.MORE NEWS: MN Weather: 2-Day Storm Could Drop Nearly A Foot Of Snow In Central Minnesota
+We learned the thieves will sell the cars for parts or use them in other crimes and then crash them as they ditch the vehicles for new ones.MORE NEWS: Who Are The Jurors In The Federal Trial Over George Floyd's Killing?

 They also told me about guns and a device known as switches.
-That’s where people legally buy an inexpensive part online that turn handguns.
+That’s where people legally buy an inexpensive part online that turns handguns into illegal automatic weapons.